(Or any other useful state)

 4. Timeliness is important

-In setting an anchor for relaxation it’s important that you are relaxed when you set it.
+In setting an anchor for instant relaxation it’s important that you are relaxed when you set it.
 That’s why it’s best you set it when you’re fully relaxed at night.
-Hold it for 10-15 seconds and then let go and then you can allow yourself to drift off to sleep.
+Hold it for 10-15 seconds, then let go and allow yourself to drift off to sleep.

 Other ways to use anchoring